Raptorz84/raptorz.github.io/index.md

 # Cybersecurity Projects

 ## Set up a Home Lab
-> I was able to set ip a home lab enviroment where i could test different system nd network vulnerabilities.
+> I was able to set up a home lab enviroment where i could test different system nd network vulnerabilities.
 I was a also able to use the home lab to set up an and peoperly configured a SIEM to monitor the network.

 ## Set Up and Configured a SIEM